 To avoid working with a third-party logistics partner, you can also choose to manage your e-commerce logistics from A to Z internally.
 But beware, this also represents a lot of work and constant unanticipated events to manage.

 If you don't want to deal with all your orders (from printing labels to managing returns), you can team up with a logistics partner, which will involve additional costs.

 To limit the risks (inefficient service provider, delivery errors,...), you will need to work with different carriers.
 And thus, to compare the options to track the status of orders, the speed of delivery, the possibility of recovering packages at relay points, etc...
 To sum up, it demands a lot of effort and time!

-Whether you decide to use an external partner or develop your own e-commerce logistics service, it is essential to optimize the following elements.
+Whether you decide to use an external partner or develop your own e-commerce logistics service, it is essential to optimise the following elements.